 If you need seventeen different skills just to get an entry-level job, maybe the problem isn’t your qualifications.

-“Am I ready to apply for this position at DNSK now?” she asked.
+She asked me: “Am I ready to apply for jobs now?”

-That’s when I realized we’ve built an entire industry around the idea that designers are never skilled enough.
-That there’s always one more course, one more certification, one more tool to master before you’re “ready.”
+That’s when I realized we’ve built an entire industry around convincing designers they’re never skilled enough.
+That there’s always one more course, one more certification, one more tool to master before they’re “ready.”

-Somewhere along the way, UI UX design skills became a product to sell rather than abilities to develop.
+Somewhere along the way, UX design became a product to sell rather than abilities to develop through work.

-Two year it was design systems.
-Last year it’s AI prompting.
-Next year it’ll be something else entirely.
+Two years ago it was design systems.
+Last year it was AI prompting.
+Next year it’ll be something else equally urgent.

-But here’s what nobody mentions: the people selling these courses often haven’t worked in product teams.
-They’ve figured out it’s more profitable to teach design than to actually do it.
+Here’s what the courses don’t mention: the people selling them often haven’t worked in product teams.
+They’ve figured out it’s more profitable to teach design than to actually practice it.

 The Never-Ending Requirements List

 Check any UX job posting.
-The UI UX design skills requirements look like someone threw a design dictionary at a wall:
+The product design requirements look like someone threw a design dictionary at a wall:

 Oh, and 2-5 years of experience.
 For a “junior” role.

 This isn’t a job description.
-It’s a fantasy football roster of skills that would take a decade to develop properly.
+It’s a fantasy football roster of UI UX design skills that would take a decade to develop properly.

 When Upskilling Became a Full-Time Job